TyckoLab/CloudASM/README.md

 ## Installation

 To run CloudASM, you need to install GCP's pipeline manager called ["dsub"](https://github.com/DataBiosphere/dsub).
 We recommend using the method where their repository is cloned in combination with the virtual environment.
+You can also [install dsub via conda](https://anaconda.org/conda-forge/dsub) but this was not created by the dsub creators so it may not have the latest version of dsub.

 ## How to use the pipeline